ecadlabs/taquito/docs/sapling.md

 - an instance of `InMemoryViewingKey`
 - the second parameter is an object containing:
   - the address of the sapling contract or a sapling id if the contract contains more than one sapling state.
-- an instance of a class implementing the `TzReadProvider` interface which allows to get data from the blockchain
+- an instance of a class implementing the `TzReadProvider` interface, which allows getting data from the blockchain

 Here is an example of how to instantiate a `SaplingTransactionViewer`: